tushar5526/tushar5526.github.io/content/blog/gpg-all-i-need-to-know.md

 # show sigs for all keys
 gpg --list-sigs

-# for for as single key
+# or for as single key
 gpg --list-sigs key-id
 ```